-UNDP and Civil Society
+UNDP and civil society

 UNDP partners with a broad range of formal and informal civil society organizations that are outside the state and market.
 These include social movements, volunteer organizations, indigenous peoples' organizations, mass-based membership organizations, non-governmental organizations, and community-based organizations, as well as communities and citizens acting individually and collectively.

-UNDP’s partnership with with civil society actors spans multiple domains, including programme implementation, policy development and advocacy.
+UNDP’s partnership with civil society actors spans multiple domains, including programme implementation, policy development and advocacy.
 Recognizing that civil society actors often serve as both a driving force in guiding development policies and as a watchdog to make sure policies get implemented, UNDP facilitates civil society participation in all facets of Agenda 2030 implementation.